- Travel and Places»

-Room # 1184 was a corner room and my mother, niece and I had gorgeous views of not only downtown, but in addition, the very appealing marina with the trees in Stanley Park providing a green backdrop with the higher mountains topping off that picture.
+Room # 1184 was a corner room and my mother, niece and I had gorgeous views of not only downtown but in addition the very appealing marina.
+Trees in Stanley Park provided a green backdrop with the higher mountains topping off that picture.

 The individual rooms were nicely appointed and each one had a guest room bar in addition to the other amenities one generally finds in an upscale hotel.

 The grounds were beautifully landscaped with colorful gardens but it was the distant views that captured the most attention.

 People deciding to stay at the Westin Bayshore Hotel could arrive by car, boat or seaplane!
 They can accommodate any and all travelers no matter the mode of transportation getting there.